 You see, forgiveness becomes necessary only when there is blame.
 And blame arises out of judgement, which, in turn comes from a belief in duality—good/bad, right/wrong, love/hate, blessing/curse, noble/wicked and so on.

 So, while we humans are always censuring this deed and condemning that behaviour, I cannot imagine the ‘creator’ doing the same.
 The creator, if there is one, would be free of judgements and hence incapable of blame.
-And where there is no blame, there is no forgiveness.
+And where there is no blame, there is no question of forgiveness.

-Forgiveness is within our reach
+Forgiveness is within everyone’s reach

 When we elevate forgiveness to the level of the divine, we push it away.
 We make it an epic phenomenon that is within the reach of only the most evolved men and women.
-Ironically, such enlightened beings have no need to forgive because they have, like their creator, ceased to blame.
+Ironically, such enlightened beings have no need to forgive because they have, like God, ceased to blame.

 Former US President Bill Clinton was intrigued by Nelson Mandela’s dignified exit from prison in 1990 after spending 27 years there.
 Many years later, when he met him, he asked him, “Come on, you were a great man, you invited your jailers to your inauguration, you put your pressures on the government.
 But tell me the truth.
 Weren’t you really angry all over again?”
 And Mandela replied, “Yes, I was angry.
 And I was a little afraid.
 After all I’ve not been free in so long.
 But,” he continued, “when I felt that anger well up inside of me I realised that if I hated them after I got outside that gate then they would still have me.”
 And he smiled and said, “I wanted to be free so I let it go.”